octokit/plugin-rest-endpoint-methods.js/docs/search/labels.md

 When searching for labels, you can get text match metadata for the label **name** and **description** fields when you pass the `text-match` media type.
 For more details about how to receive highlighted search results, see [Text match metadata](https://developer.github.com/v3/search/#text-match-metadata).

-Suppose you want to find labels in the `linguist` repository that match `bug`, `defect`, or `enhancement`.
+For example, if you want to find labels in the `linguist` repository that match `bug`, `defect`, or `enhancement`.
 Your query might look like this:

+`q=bug+defect+enhancement&repository_id=64778136`

-The labels that best match for the query appear first in the search results.
+The labels that best match the query appear first in the search results.

 ```js
 octokit.search.labels({